Introduction to React for Complete Beginners

 - Create a custom hook that takes a

-for your click component and pass it to theuseClickInside
+useRef()hook to create areffor your click component and pass it to theuseClickInsidehook.

 const useClickInside = (ref, callback) => {